A hybrid FD-FV method for first-order hyperbolic conservation laws on Cartesian grids: The smooth problem case: The hybrid FD-FV approach for one-dimensional problems

+Because we use the method of lines to decouple the discretization schemes in space and in time, we only consider the semi-discretized variables in this section, namely:

-The resulting ODE system is then solved by any preferred ODE solver.
-In this paper, the explicit Runge-Kutta methods are employed.
-Here and throughout the remainder of the paper, $\overline{\dagger}_i^n,\ \dagger_{i+1/2}^n$ and $\overline{\dagger}_i,\ \dagger_{i+1/2}$ designate approximated cell-averaged and nodal solutions to the fully discretized system and semi-discretized system, respectively.
-In the latter case, the dependence in $t$ is omitted for convenience.
+Here and throughout the remainder of the paper, we use $\overline{\dagger}_j^n,\ \dagger_{j+1/2}^n$ and $\overline{\dagger}_j,\ \dagger_{j+1/2}$ to designate the approximate cell averages and nodal values to the fully discretized system and semi-discretized system, respectively.
+In the latter case, we often omit expressing the dependence in $t$ for convenience. \begin{remark} For the purpose of analysis, we suppose that the cell averages are initialized exactly by the initial condition.
+But this is not necessary in practical computations.
+In the numerical examples provided in Section~\ref{sec:num}, we use appropriate quadrature rules to initialize the cell averages $\overline{w}^0_j = \overline{w}_j(0)$. \end{remark}

-To derive the semi-discretized formula for cell-averaged values, the governing equation is integrated over each cell $\mathcal{C}_i$ to obtain:
+On the one hand, in order to derive the semi-discretized formula for cell averages, we integrate equation~(\ref{eq:appr_gen_1dhcl}) over each cell $\mathcal{C}_j$ to obtain: